Cirkit Designer Logo

 Introduction

-The Heltec LoRa 32 v2 is a compact development board designed for IoT applications.
-It features an ESP32 microcontroller with integrated LoRa (Long Range) communication capabilities, making it ideal for projects requiring low power consumption and long-distance wireless connectivity.
-The board also includes an onboard OLED display, Wi-Fi, and Bluetooth, providing a versatile platform for a wide range of applications.
+The Heltec LoRa 32 v2 is a compact development board designed for IoT applications and wireless sensor networks.
+It features an ESP32 microcontroller with integrated LoRa (Long Range) communication capabilities, making it ideal for low-power, long-range wireless communication.
+Additionally, the board includes an onboard OLED display for quick data visualization and debugging.

 Explore Projects Built with Heltec Lora 32 v2